The Playlab is now looking for co-creators!

 We want artistic methodologies and tools that will shape and capture the process.
 Visual, spatial, auditory, and temporal elements will be active co-players in the lab.
 Through artful documentation, we aim to create works that make us shiver with their beauty and strangeness.
 We will share selected works with the broader public through publications and exhibitions, and in doing so expand people’s understanding of sexuality, play, and human connection.

-With the core question for the first six months in place, we will open a call for 20-40 creators to join the experiments.
+With the core question for the first six months in place, we are now opening a call for 30-40 creators to join the experiments.
+Once submitted to the lab creators assume equal responsibility for shaping and realising the experiments in the lab.
 Creators can assume various roles, such as observers, active participants, or experiment leads, and these roles may change across different lab sessions.
 We’re looking for a diverse mix of individuals; a retired spy; a shaman from the Amazon; a death metal musician, a vatican monk; a farmer from Slagelse; a NASA Scientist; someone great at digging holes, a wall street banker, a kindergarten teacher, nerdy kinksters and artists – just to name a few.

 Once the group is selected based on diversity, genuine excitement for co-creation, bravery, experience, silliness and intention, everyone becomes a co-creator in the lab’s inaugural cycle.
 Together, we’ll kick off the experiments and plan for the sessions ahead.
 Here are the key dates: